Under the general supervision of the IT Director, the Computer Technician:

 This job description is not intended to be all-inclusive, additional details will be specified by the supervisor or Regional Library Director.
 The employee will also perform other reasonable business duties as assigned by the supervisor or other management staff.
 Management reserves the right to change job responsibilities, duties and hours as needs prevail.
 LARL is an at-will employer.
 This job description is a guideline and does not constitute a written or implied employment contract.

 Work location is in the Regional Office of Lake Agassiz Regional Library in Moorhead, MN.
-Position is 32 hours per week, generally Monday through Thursday, 7:30 a.m. to 4:30 p.m.
+This position is 40 hours per week position, Monday through Friday, 7:30am-4:30pm.
 May be required to work beyond normal schedule for occasional roll-outs of new equipment.
-Benefits include: Single health insurance policy (paid in full), $20,000 life insurance policy, flexible spending plan, membership in the Public Employees Retirement Association (PERA), Employee Assistance Plan benefit, optional deferred compensation plan, optional dental and vision plan, optional supplementary life insurance, paid vacation, holiday and sick leave.
+Benefits include: Single health insurance policy (paid in full), $20,000 life insurance policy, flexible spending plan, Public Employees Retirement Association (PERA), Employee Assistance Plan benefit, optional deferred compensation plan, optional dental and vision plan, optional supplementary life insurance, paid vacation, holiday and sick leave.